 After the subject has been chosen it is important to evaluate practical access issues.
+There are many factors to consider, the most important of which is access.
 It may not be possible to actually carry out a photographic campaign of the site.
-There are many factors with serious consequences to consider, the most important of which is access.
 The choice of subject may seem easy but often a site is physically inaccessible due to restoration work, unsafe conditions, or legal and adminstrative restrictions.
 In these cases the commissioner should re-evaluate the subject and chose an acceptable alternative.
 These kinds of problems may not become obvious until the photographer actually arrives at the site.
-For example, if you wish to photograph a Greek temple, and your subject is the Temple of Athena on the Acropolis in Athens, everything seems fine until you discover that the temple is completely covered in scaffolding and cranes.
-A flexible commissioner might switch to Paestum instead.
-For both the photographer and commissioner, it is helpful to have a local historian or other expert at the shoot if at all possible to handle such unexpected problems (see section 2.7).
+For example, suppose that the commissioner wishes to photograph a Greek temple, and the subject is the Temple of Athena on the Acropolis in Athens.
+Everything seems fine until the photographer flies to Greece and discovers that the temple is completely obscured by scaffolding and cranes.
+A flexible commissioner might switch the focus to Paestum instead.
+For both the photographer and commissioner, it is helpful to have a local contact, whether a fixer, historian, or other expert at the shoot if at all possible to avoid these types of unexpected problems (see section 2.7).